wakhay/7downStrap/README.md

 - do whatever you want with it

 I WOULD APPRECIATE:
-- if you like it, do SHARE it with your network, friends..etc
+- if you like it, do share it with your network, friends..etc
 - give me a mention if it's fine for you (see anchor text '7php' in the footer)

 Have fun!